juliusgutierrez/AWS-Solutions-Architect-Associate-/README.md

 ## Route 53
 - Global Service
-- AWS managed <b>Authoritative DNS</b> (customer can be update the DNS records and have full control over the DNS)
+- AWS managed <b>Authoritative DNS</b> (customer can update the DNS records and have full control over the DNS)
 - A `Domain Registrar` (for registering domain names)
 - Only AWS service which provides 100% availability SLA
 - Affected by client's DNS caching (not suitable for Blue Green Deployment if the client caches DNS queries)